CHIHCHIEH-LAI/HLS/FP_SmithWaterman/README.md

 ### Results as Compare with the Original
 ![image](https://github.com/CHIHCHIEH-LAI/HLS/blob/main/FP_SmithWaterman/imgs/compare.jpg) \
-Although hardware resource, such as LUT and FF, increases roughly 200%, the optimized design can tackle database sequence of any lengths under the circumstance of fixing hardware resource, which is more scalable.
-Also, the optimized design can find the max value index that must be used in backtracking stage.
+Although hardware resource, such as LUT and FF, increases roughly 200%, we can see that the optimized design processes datas almost as fast as the original design does by looking at the latency and interval of each components.
+Also the optimized design can tackle database sequence of any lengths under the circumstance of fixing hardware resource, which is more scalable.
+Moreover, the optimized design can find the max value index that must be used in backtracking stage.

 ## Folder Structure